Author: Andrew Smith

-Winger is a story about love, friendship, hatred, growing up, and of course, getting your shit together.
+Winger is a story about love, friendship, growing up, and of course, getting your shit together.
 It’s a story that’ll make you laugh your socks off, but also a story that’ll make you cry like there’s no tomorrow.

 Before I started reading this book, I didn’t really know what to expect.
 I’d seen raving reviews all over the internet (especially on booktube), and people were spitting out words like “amazing”, “hilarious”, and “this book ruined my life”.
 That last one concerned me a bit, but I thought that at least I was prepared, and that might help me to get over it (it didn’t).
 Anyway, other than the fact that people seemed to love it, and that it takes place on a boarding school, I didn’t really know much about it.
 I’m kind of thankful for that, though.

-In this book, we get to follow the crazy adventures of Ryan Dean West, our main character, who, as you’ll see, has some difficulties knowing where he fit in at school, and how he should behave among the other kids there.
+In this book, we get to follow the crazy adventures of Ryan Dean West, our main character, who, as you’ll see, has some difficulties fitting in at school, and knowing how he should behave among the other kids there.
 He is a 14-year-old in a world full of 16-year-olds after all, and sure, being in the same grade as people two years older has made him a bit more mature than others his age, but you can still feel the difference, and so can he.
 You can see it in some of his actions, how he handles certain situations, and his naivety, and all these things put him in a kind of weird, and often awkward, in-between place.
 Throughout the story you get to see how he deals with this, and how it affects his relationships with the people at school.

 “Aww”, she said.
 “What a cute boy.”
 Okay, I’ll be honest.
 I think she actually said “little boy,” but it was so traumatizing to hear that I may have blocked it out.”